-As was evident in the table on page 1, the fall in the Indian market has been concentrated in small and mid-cap stocks (IGC's core focus), with the S&P BSE Mid Cap Index lagging MSCI India by 10% over the year to the end of October 2018.
-Market valuations were elevated and there was room for a correction, but the catalyst for this has been the rise in the oil price.
+As was evident in the table on page 1, the fall in the Indian market has been concentrated in small and mid-cap stocks (IGC's core focus), with the S&P BSE Mid Cap Index lagging the MSCI India Index by 10% over the year to the end of October 2018.
+Market valuations had been elevated and many commentators agreed that there was room for a correction, but the catalyst for this appears to have been the rise in the oil price.
 This, in turn, appears to be due to President Trump's rejection of the Iran nuclear deal and the re-imposition of sanctions that specifically target Iran's oil exports and transactions between foreign financial institutions and Iran's central bank.

 This was a major cause for concern as India is a major oil importer and one of Iran's key customers.
 However, India is one of nine countries that has been granted a temporary waiver by the US to allow it to import reduced quantities of Iranian oil (individual country targets have not been released but it is reported that all of the countries receiving waivers have agreed to significantly cut Iranian oil purchases further by May 2019).
-Gaurav does not believe India will want to jeopardise its relationship with the US (and risk exposing its companies to US sanctions) and so will reduce/eliminate its purchases of Iranian oil but the waiver gives it more time to adjust.
+IGC's adviser, Gaurav, does not believe India will want to jeopardise its relationship with the US (and risk exposing its companies to US sanctions) and so will reduce/eliminate its purchases of Iranian oil but the waiver gives it more time to adjust.